Whiting Petroleum (WLL) Q3 2017 Results - Earnings Call Transcript

 Jeffrey L. Campbell - Tuohy Brothers Investment Research, Inc.

 Regarding the Evitt 14-12 and the Evitt 34-12, the well results in some of the earlier displays that I looked at seemed to suggest that it was tracking in excess of a 1 million BOE type curve, but this quarter it looks much closer to the 1.5 million BOE EUR.
-Can you talk a little bit about how these wells have performed and have they declined more slowly than the norm or did they take a long time to reach peak rates or just anything relevant that gives some explanation for this improvement or seeming improvement over the last 40 or so days?
+Can you talk a little bit about how these wells have performed?
+Have they declined more slowly than the norm or did they take a long time to reach peak rates or just anything relevant that gives some explanation for this improvement or seeming improvement over the last 40 or so days?

 James J. Volker - Whiting Petroleum Corp.